Today I want to talk about the phrase “practise makes perfect”.

 Do you tend to aim for perfection?
-If you do, this may lead you to becoming disappointed in not reaching the high expectations you have on yourself.
+If you do, this may lead you to disappointment when you fail to reach the high expectations you have for yourself.

 Yes, it’s great to have high expectations, but at the same time, be kind to yourself.
-Celebrate how far you’ve progressed and be your own best coach to help you progress to your next goal.
+Celebrate how far you’ve progressed.
+Be your own coach to help you progress even further.

 That’s all from me for today.
 We’ll talk to you again soon.